pippellia-btc/Cubit-Guides/README.md

 1. Wait up to 10 min
 2. On any device that's connected to the home network, type Cubit's `ip_address` in a browser and start using Citadel!

-_Note: The next time you reboot, your Ubuntu password will be the same as the password you entered on Citadel_
+_Note: After one reboot, your Ubuntu password will be the same as the password you entered on Citadel_

 </details>